LauraWartschinski/KindleScrape/README.md

 # KindleScrape
 A collection of python scripts for scraping the German Amazon ebook store, using keywords and metrics.
+The main purpose is to easily collect data on books in certain topics, genres or niches for further evaluation.

 # Scrape